George-Horus/AgriMapper_by_ZYH/README.md

 ---

-After clicking the button, CPAM will automatically:
+After clicking the button, Agrimapper will automatically:

 - Load the selected model
 - Perform pixel-wise prediction over the entire field